y842739756/DPSCA/README.md

 # DPSCA
 De novo Plant Single-Cell Annotator (DPSCA) is a workflow designed for genome-reference-independent cell-type annotation in non-model plants scRNA analysis.
-The skills of DPSCA can run on PantheonOS (https://doi.org/10.64898/2026.02.26.707870).
+It is fully integrated and ready to run natively on PantheonOS (https://doi.org/10.64898/2026.02.26.707870).

 # How to use
 1. Install the PantheonOS (https://pantheonos.stanford.edu/) and setup LLM API;